-The following is an unedited transcription of the audio.
+The following is an lightly edited transcript of the audio.

-John Piper: One of the most moving books that I’ve read on missions is the St. Andrews Seven by Stuart Piggin and John Roxborogh, the Banner of Truth Trust, 1985.
+One of the most moving books that I’ve read on missions is the St. Andrews Seven by Stuart Piggin and John Roxborogh, the Banner of Truth Trust, 1985.
 The reason I mention it here is a couple of reasons.
 One, it’s because this is a seminary.
 It’s a story about how Thomas Chalmers, in the 1820s, a professor at St. Andrews in Scotland, inspired six of his best students to devote themselves to a radical missionary commitment that totaled up to about 141 years of missionary involvement among those guys.

-One of them was named [Urquhart], John Urquhart, who died at the age of 18 and had already written two-volume memoirs.
+One of them was named John Urquhart, who died at the age of eighteen and had already written two-volume memoirs.
 And in it, he had a quote that goes like this.
 “We know of no office in the church of God where the very highest mental attainments can be more beneficially employed than in the office, all despised as it is, of the Christian missionary.

 Now, I mention this book and that quote because of the bearing on my life and on this school, I think.
 Namely that missions has, historically, from the first era to the second era to the third era, in large measure, grown out of a great vision of God and largely out of people who were very doctrinally oriented and very thoughtful and intellectual kinds of people.
-As Chalmers said, it was a "Vision of the greatness of God in his grand design for the world” that motivated people in the second generation, of which he was a part.
-And the first generation of modern missions of which William Carey is an example, who went to India and spent 40 years there without a furlough.
+As Chalmers said, it was a “vision of the greatness of God in his grand design for the world” that motivated people in the second generation, of which he was a part.
+And the first generation of modern missions of which William Carey is an example, who went to India and spent forty years there without a furlough.

-In 1797, four years after he came to India, he was confronted by a [Brahman].
+In 1797, four years after he came to India, he was confronted by a Brahman.
 Now, I’ll tell you a little story.
 Just to give you a little snapshot of the kind of theology that was driving him.
 The kind of vision of god that was moving him and people like him.

 He had just preached, four years after he got there, on Acts 14:16.
 And had made the case that God formally allowed all men everywhere to go their own way.
-And now he commands all men everywhere to repent, Acts 17:30.
-And a Brahman stood up at the end and said “I think God ought to repent for not sending the Gospel sooner to us, if what you say is true.”
+And now he commands all men everywhere to repent (Acts 17:30).
+And a Brahman stood up at the end and said “I think God ought to repent for not sending the gospel sooner to us, if what you say is true.”

 Suppose a kingdom had been long overrun by the enemies of its true king, and he, though possessed of sufficient power to conquer them, should yet suffer them to prevail and establish themselves as much as they could desire, would not the valor and wisdom of that king be far more conspicuous in exterminating them, than it would have been if he had opposed them at first, and prevented their entering the country?
-Thus by diffusion of gospel light, the wisdom, power, and grace of God will be more conspicuous in overcoming such deep-rooted idolatries, and in destroying all that darkness and vice which have so universally prevailed in this country, than they would have been if all had not been suffered to walk in their own ways for so many ages past."
+Thus by diffusion of gospel light, the wisdom, power, and grace of God will be more conspicuous in overcoming such deep-rooted idolatries, and in destroying all that darkness and vice which have so universally prevailed in this country, than they would have been if all had not been suffered to walk in their own ways for so many ages past.